 Long Beach, WA

-The festival format is not yet decided.
-It generally includes guided tours, artist workshops and presentations to connect people with birds and celebrate Willapa National Wildlife Refuge.
-In past years, field trips have gone to Leadbetter Point, Long Island and other refuge units as well as Cape Disappointment State Park, Willapa Bay and the Pacific Ocean.
+This year's festival will be an in-person event, including 30 field trips, presentations and artist workshops to celebrate birds and Willapa National Wildlife Refuge.
+A Nature Play Day will have activities for the whole family.
+Field trips will go to Leadbetter Point, Long Island and other refuge units as well as Cape Disappointment State Park, Willapa Bay and the Pacific Ocean.
+Registration opens August 1.

 Ridgefield Birdfest and Bluegrass